-Shared with You, a feature introduced in iOS 15, now gets third-party integration through an API available to developers, allowing content shared between messages and third-party apps to be surfaced in those third-party apps as well.
+Shared with You, introduced in iOS 15, received third-party integration through an API available to developers, allowing content shared between messages and third-party apps to be surfaced in those third-party apps as well.

-SharePlay, introduced late last year in iOS 15, gets the ability to kick off a session within Messages and without audio or video.
+SharePlay, introduced in iOS 15, gives users the ability to kick off a session within Messages and without audio or video.
 You can now perform a SharePlay session through Messages and have the ability to chat in real time through Messages.

-Quick Note is a feature that first appeared on iPad in iPadOS 15 last year and allows users to quickly create a new note from anywhere in the operating system with the Apple Pencil.
-Users have clamored to have this feature added to iOS for nearly a year, and Apple has revamped it to work on iPhone and obliged the request.
+Quick Note is a feature that first appeared on the iPad in iPadOS 15 last year and allows users to quickly create a new note from anywhere in the operating system with the Apple Pencil.
+Users have clamored to have this feature added to iOS for nearly a year, and Apple has revamped it to work on the iPhone.

-SEE: Apple touts Passkey, its new privacy feature, at WWDC 2022 (TechRepublic)
+SEE: Apple also announced its new privacy feature Passkey at WWDC 2022.

-The last major Wallet app features are the ability to pay later and order status.
-Through the Apple Pay Later feature, payments for purchases can be split into four payments over a six-week period with no interest and no fees.
+The last major Wallet app feature updates are the ability to pay later and order status.
+Through the Apple Pay Later feature, payments for purchases can be split into four payments over a six-week period with no interest or fees.
 Merchants do not see any difference on their end and every Apple Pay merchant supports this feature.
 Apple Pay Order Tracking lets merchants deliver order status directly through the Wallet app.

-In iOS 16, Apple Maps allows for additional transit information, including the ability to reload transit cards right from the Maps app.
+In iOS 16, Apple Maps allows for additional transit information, including the ability to reload transit cards right from the Maps app (Figure D).

-Two big features in Apple Maps in iOS 16 are multi-stop routing and new MapKit integrations for third-party apps.
-Multi-stop routing allows you to create driving directions on the Mac, iPhone or iPad, and share with your iPhone and include up to 15 stops in advance along the trip path.
+Two big features added to Apple Maps in iOS 16 are multi-stop routing and new MapKit integrations for third-party apps.
+Multi-stop routing allows you to create driving directions on the Mac, iPhone or iPad, share them with your iPhone and include up to 15 stops in advance along the trip path.
 You can also plan additional stops while routing through Siri.

 MapKit is Apple’s API for allowing map features in third-party apps.
-It’s getting a huge update with the ability for third-party apps to integrate with the Look Around feature in Apple Maps, and the new detailed maps that Apple has begun rolling out worldwide.
-Additionally, server-side APIs is available to developers looking to integrate maps into websites later this year.
+It received a huge update, with the ability for third-party apps to integrate with the Look Around feature in Apple Maps and the new detailed maps that Apple began rolling out worldwide.
+Additionally, server-side APIs are available to developers looking to integrate maps into websites later this year.

 Family sharing and setup

-Each year, Apple updates its family sharing features to allow for additional niceties to let families stay in touch and set up devices for children, and this year is no exception. iOS 16 includes the ability for parents to more easily configure devices for children, set the parental controls automatically based on the age of the child, and review settings periodically to ensure the child’s restrictions are always at the appropriate level.
+iOS 16 came with additional updates to Apple’s family sharing features, allowing for more niceties to let families stay in touch and set up devices for children. iOS 16 includes the ability for parents to more easily configure devices for children, set the parental controls automatically based on the age of the child and review settings periodically to ensure the child’s restrictions are always at the appropriate level.

 HomeKit is Apple’s answer to the home automation arena.
-At WWDC ‘22, Apple reaffirmed its plans for Matter, a multi-partner strategy to make more accessories and platforms available inside of the Apple Home app and ensure that home automation is cross platform.
+At WWDC ’22, Apple reaffirmed its plans for Matter, a multi-partner strategy to make more accessories and platforms available inside of the Apple Home app and ensure that home automation is cross platform (Figure E).

-Apple also announced a new Home app redesign that allows discovery of accessories by room, the ability to show cameras in a 4-up view that is more intuitive, and makes adding, viewing and controlling different accessory times more user friendly for non-technical users.
-This app redesign will help with user engagement and allow for the discovery of accessories, where the previous generation of Apple Home app was a letdown for many users.
+Apple also announced a Home app redesign that allows discovery of accessories by room, the ability to show cameras in a 4-up view that is more intuitive, and makes adding, viewing and controlling different accessory times more user friendly for nontechnical users.
+The goal of the app redesign was to help with user engagement and allow for the discovery of accessories, where the previous generation of Apple Home app was a letdown for many users.

-CarPlay is an iOS feature that allows users to connect their devices to their vehicles and have the infotainment system display an Apple-curated interface.
-From that interface, users control their iPhones in a vehicle by voice or simple touch, keeping distractions at a minimum.
+CarPlay is an iOS feature that allows users to connect their devices to their vehicles and have the infotainment system display an Apple-curated interface (Figure F).
+From that interface, users control their iPhones in a vehicle by voice or simple touch, keeping distractions to a minimum.

-Apple demoed its long-term CarPlay strategy at WWDC ‘22; this CarPlay strategy is coming in a later update to iOS 16 and will require partner vehicle manufacturer changes.
-The next generation of CarPlay will integrate with all displays in the vehicle, collecting live data from the vehicle such as speed, engine information and cluster panel information, and then display that on a screen in a completely customizable interface provided by your connected iPhone.
+Apple demoed its long-term CarPlay strategy at WWDC ’22; this CarPlay strategy came in a later update to iOS 16 and required partner vehicle manufacturer changes.
+The next generation of CarPlay integrates with all displays in the vehicle, collecting live data from the vehicle, such as speed, engine information and cluster panel information.
+This information is then displayed on a screen using a completely customizable interface provided by your connected iPhone.

 Apple said these features will begin rolling out to vehicles beginning in late 2023, but the company has laid down the software support for these features in the initial update.